makersacademy/chitter-challenge/README.md

 * In order to start a conversation as a maker I want to reply to a peep from another maker.
 And/Or:
 * Work on the CSS to make it look good.

-How to install:

-bundle install
-only need to create chitter and chitter_test databases - everything else is done in setup_test_db for rspec tests run by using `rackup`.

-TODO:
-Plan out web layout with different pages and actions Display all peeps on homepage in reverse order with name, username and time created.
-Add peeps - rename messages table? sign up - creates a new user --- email and username must be unique!

-Can sign in with username or email with their password - detects if there's an @ in field when checking in DB.